hschletz/Braintacle/INSTALL.md

 Although the schema update is usually safe, a database backup is recommended.
 It is also safe to run the script even if there is nothing to update.

-For non-english UI languages, the translation files probably need to be
-recompiled:

-    /usr/local/share/braintacle/tools/update-translation.php --noextract

-Again, this operation is safe even if there is nothing to do.